Last Updated: April 30, 2015

 your loved one's fecal incontinence:

-insertion of a tube and inflatable balloon into the rectum through
+inflatable balloon into the rectum through the anus to test rectal

-muscles around the anus by using tiny needle electrodes.
+function in the muscles around the anus by using tiny needle

 According to Norton, fecal incontinence is not "owned" by any